CHTC/chtc-website-source/_uw-research-computing/user-expectations.md

 notice being shared will be immediately disabled and a meeting with the PI (faculty advisor) may be necessary to reinstate the account.

-For more information on access to CHTC after graduation, see [below](#access-chtc-resources-after-graduation)
+For more information on access to CHTC after graduation, see [below](#access-chtc-resources-after-graduation).

 ## Data Policies